OswaldLabsOpenSource/platform/README.md

 ### `GET https://platform.oswaldlabs.com/v1/translate/fr/Hello`

-Send a string to translate it to another language.
+Send a string to translate it to another language:

 ```json
 {